 For more information or if you have any questions, please feel free to e-mail us at firstname.lastname@example.org or contact us at (973) 655-7580.

 1. What forms of payment do you accept?
 (In Office vs. Online)

-We accept Visa and MasterCard for short?term parking in the Red Hawk Deck only.
+We accept Visa and MasterCard for short-term parking in the Red Hawk Deck only.
 For all other office payments, we accept cash or Red Hawk Dollars.
-We accept MasterCard, AMEX and Discover online.
-We also accept E?checks online where you can use your bank account to pay for permits.
+We accept Visa, MasterCard, AMEX and Discover online.
+We also accept E-checks online where you can use your bank account to pay for permits.

 2. What are convenience charges?
 Why do I have to pay them?

 Like the Bursar’s office, the Parking Office does not directly accept credit cards for payment of citations or permits.
 We have arranged with Sallie Mae to accept credit cards on our behalf.
-Sallie Mae accepts AMEX, MasterCard and Discover – they do not accept VISA.
-The non?refundable convenience fee charged based on and in addition to your payment amount is to cover the cost of merchant services
+Sallie Mae accepts Visa, AMEX, MasterCard, Visa, and Discover.
+The non-refundable convenience fee charged based on and in addition to your payment amount is to cover the cost of merchant service fees.

 3. What’s the credit card convenience fee?